lmullen/lincolnmullen.com/source/cv/index.markdown

 [Open-source contributions][] to scholarly software and data:

+-   [USAboundaries][], an R package for historical maps of the United States
 -   [historydata][], an R data package with datasets for historians
 -   [Demographics of religion][], data about the history of American religions